Accessibility Act review

 The Accessibility Act requires an independent external review of the act within 4 years of when it came into effect in 2017 and every 5 years after.

-In October 2021, government appointed Dr. Katie Aubrecht to conduct the first review.
-Her review will focus on identifying any possible changes to the Act, the standard development processes, and the implementation of Access by Design 2030, the plan to make Nova Scotia accessible by 2030.
+In October 2021, government appointed Dr Katie Aubrecht to conduct the first review.
+Her review focused on identifying any possible changes to the act, the standard development processes and the implementation of Access by Design 2030, the plan to make Nova Scotia accessible by 2030.

-As part of the review process, Dr. Aubrecht will consult with persons with disabilities, organizations that serve them, and others affected by the legislation.
+As part of the review process, Dr Aubrecht consulted with persons with disabilities, organizations that serve them and others affected by the legislation.

-- Terms of Reference: Nova Scotia Accessibility Act review (PDF 112 kb)
+Learn more: Terms of Reference: Nova Scotia Accessibility Act Review (PDF 112 kb)

-- ASL video - Terms of Reference: Nova Scotia Accessibility Act review (Vimeo)
+Terms of Reference: Nova Scotia Accessibility Act Review – American Sign Language (ASL video)

 Contact